pcodk/aptoma-aoi-smart-crop/README.md

 Create smart crops from area of interest data.

-This lib is designed be used for images served by Aptoma's Smooth Storage service, but the crop calculations should be applicable in other contexts.
+This lib is designed to be used with images served by Aptoma's Smooth Storage service, but the crop calculations should be applicable in other contexts.

 By provding image data with area of interest and an optional focus point, you can generate data for different crops that you can use to resize images.